-The MC300C is a beast (like most YAQIN amps) in that it weighs about 60 pounds.
+The MC300C is a beast in that it weighs about 60 pounds.
 It’s very well built and obviously fun to look at – though I could do without the polished, mirror-like area, which only demands more cleaning.
-Since the 300B tubes are so much more expensive, I’m using stock PSVane 300B tubes that came with it.
+Since the 300B tubes aren’t cheap, I’m using stock PSVane 300B tubes that came with it.
 Even with the stock preamp tubes, the sound quality is impressive.
-Because tube amps are just as much as obsession as they are a tool, I threw $100 at tubedepot.com to upgrade the preamp tubes a little, but will keep the PSVane 300Bs it came with for awhile since upgrading those are a lot more costly.
+Because tube amps are just as much as obsession as they are a tool, I threw $100 at tubedepot.com to upgrade the preamp tubes a step, but will keep the stock PSVane 300Bs with for awhile.

 Basic MS-300C tube amplifier specs:

 Tubes: 300B x 2 (power tubes), 5ZP3 (rectifier tube), 12AT7 x 2 and 6N8P x 2 (pre-amp tubes).

 Output power: 8.5W per side – or 9.5W depending on which user manual you get, apparently.
 (That’s more than enough power… unless you own those ridiculous tower speakers with 10 drivers and a 60db sensitivity rating)